Mai Shanley

 Mai Therese Shanley (born February 17, 1963) is an American model and beauty pageant titleholder who won Miss New Mexico 1983, Miss New Mexico USA 1984 and Miss USA 1984.
+She is also currently the only & first woman from New Mexico to win the Miss USA pageant.

 Biography

 Her mother is ethnically Chinese and is from Taiwan, while her father is Irish and was born in Ireland.

 Shanley's first pageant experience came when she represented New Mexico in the Miss America pageant in 1983.
 She did not place in that pageant.